 Giving to Special Collections

-The University Libraries welcome donations of rare books on all subjects, but Arkansas print and manuscript materials are particularly valued contributions to the mission of Special Collections.
-These may include diaries, journals, personal memoirs and correspondence, legal, business, and financial records, drawings, photographs, maps, or other records.
-They may have been created by individuals or families, renowned or unknown, or by organizations including churches, schools, social clubs, or political parties.
+Donations of manuscript collections may include diaries, journals, personal memoirs and correspondence, legal, business, and financial records, drawings, photographs, maps, or other records, in both digital and analog formats.
+They may have been created by individuals or families, renowned or unknown, or by organizations including religious groups, schools, social clubs, or political parties.